-- a.
-Apply for Admission.
-Once accepted, you will receive information on accessing myNWACC Connection account.
-Please check the email you put on your application for steps on continuing your enrollment.\ - b.
-Begin the Financial Aid Process by completing the Free Application for Federal Student Aid (FAFSA) at www.fafsa.ed.gov. - c.
-Submit your ACT or placement exam scores (no more than 5 years old) to the Office of Student Records, or take placement exam (\$10 fee) in the Testing Center.\\ - d.
-Submit an official High School Transcript with cumulative grade point average and courses taken, or official General Education Development (GED\) assessment scores to the Enrollment Support Center.
+- Apply for Admission.
+Once accepted, you will receive information on accessing myNWACC Connection aca. count.
+Please check the email you put on your applica-tion for steps on continuing your enrollment.

+Begin the Financial Aid Process by completing the Free Application for Federal Student Aid (FAFSA) at - https://fafsa.gov. - Submit your ACT or placement exam scores (no more c. than 5 years old), or take placement exam (\$10 fee) in the Testing Center.\ - d.
+Submit proof of High School Completion: Final High School Transcript from a state accredited high school, with cumulative grade point average, courses taken, a graduation date, and an official signature, stamp or seal.
 For graduates of Arkansas high schools, NWACC will attempt to retrieve transcripts from a state-wide database.
-If the transcript cannot be located, students will receive notification and will need to submit a transcript to the Enrollment Support Center. \\\ - e.
+If the transcript cannot be located, students will receive notification and will need to submit a transcript to the Enrollment Support Center.\ - Official General Education Development (GED) assessment scores.
+GED Score reports are required to have a test/pass date and signature, stamp, or seal. - Home Schooled Students -should provide a transcript or the equivalent, signed by the parent or guardian of a home schooled student, listing the secondary school courses the student completed and documents the successful completion of a secondary school education in a home school setting. - Non-US High School transcripts must show graduation, grades, and have courses translated into English and must be evaluated for equivalency to high school completion in the United States.
+Refer to the International Programs website for more information on transcript translation and evaluation by a credentialed third party.
+This includes students applying for financial - 2.
 Submit proof of 2 Measles, Mumps, and Rubella (MMR) immunizations to the Enrollment Support Center.
 For Arkansas residents, NWACC will attempt to retrieve immunization records from a state-wide database.
-If the transcript cannot be located, students will receive notification and will need to submit the records to the Enrollment Support Center.\\\\ - f.
-Complete New Student Orientation where you will meet an Academic Advisor and register for classes. - g.
-Complete Financial Aid Process, or make arrangements at the Treasurer's Office to pay your tuition and fees. \\\\\ a.
-Obtain your Student ID and Parking
+If the transcript cannot be located, students will receive notification and will need to submit the records to the Enrollment Support Center.\\\ - 3.
+Complete New Student Orientation where you will meet an Academic Advisor and register for classes. - 4.
+Complete Financial Aid Process, or make arrangements at the Treasurer's Office to pay your tuition and fees. \\\\ at the Student Information Center (SIC) located in the 1st floor lobby of the Student Center (Main Campus)